IG Trading Review 2025

 Cons

-- A custody fee of £8 a month applies unless you make at least three trades a quarter.
+- £8/month custody fee unless you make three trades/quarter.

-- Crypto trading is only available to professional traders or indirectly through CFDs.
+- Crypto trading is restricted to professional traders or CFDs only.

 IG is best for: